sanfinity-Iot/openremote/Developer-Guide:-The-Asset-model-and-API.md

 An asset can be anything that is connected to your system in some way.
 An asset is always attached to a tenant, so data is not shared between tenants.
-OpenRemote stores your current asset status in its database.
+OpenRemote stores your current asset status in its database, and manages it in rules and flows.
+This collectively is called the context of your OpenRemote system.

 An asset might be an actual external service or an installed device at some location, or you can use the asset hierarchy to model an organizational structure.
 An example would be a Customer asset that is the parent of some Device assets which are currently in use for that customer.